-Undergoing gastric sleeve surgery in Mexico can save you thousands of dollars, while still having a qualified, trusted bariatric surgeon to perform the procedure.
+Undergoing Gastric Sleeve Surgery in Mexico with Medical tourism can save you thousands of dollars.
+While still having a qualified, trusted Mexico bariatric surgeon to perform the procedure.

-During Gastric Sleeve Surgery, a part of the stomach is removed and a new sleeve or tube shape is created to restrict the amount of food the patient can eat at one time.
-This surgery is irreversible and is only successful if the patient changes the way they eat and takes a lifelong commitment to become healthy.
+During Gastric Sleeve Surgery, a part of the stomach is removed and a new sleeve or tube shape is created.
+This restricts the amount of food the patient can eat at one time.
+This surgery can’t be undone and is only successful if the patient changes the way they eat.
+It also takes a lifelong commitment to become healthy.

 The gastric sleeve procedure is performed laparoscopically with a few small incisions (1/4 to ½ inch) on the stomach.
 Gastric sleeve surgery typically takes an hour and patients stay in the hospital for approximately two to three days.

-Weight Loss Surgery Experts has bariatric centers in Tijuana, Guadalajara, and Puerto Vallarta, Mexico (depending on scheduling).
+There are Weight Loss Surgeons in Tijuana, Guadalajara, and Puerto Vallarta, Mexico (depending on scheduling).
 Our gastric sleeve prices are competitive and can help patients beat obesity in just a few weeks.
 Contact our helpful staff today for more information.

 Vertical Sleeve Gastrectomy, or Gastric Sleeve Surgery, is a very popular, widely accepted bariatric surgery.
 Sleeve Gastrectomy surgery is a restrictive weight-loss surgery that doesn’t produce any ill malabsorptive side effects.
-The general principle is making patients eat less, by reducing the size of their stomach into a “vertical sleeve” shape thereby making patients fuller faster.
+The general principle is reducing the size of their stomach into a “vertical sleeve” shape thereby making patients fuller faster.

 Gastric sleeve surgery, or vertical sleeve gastrectomy, is new bariatric surgery performed laparoscopically.
-This procedure is designed to give obese patients a lifetime assistance in losing weight and/or maintaining weight.
+This procedure is designed to give obese patients a long term assistance in losing weight and/or maintaining weight.

 This permanent bariatric surgery works by reducing the size of the stomach as much as 80%.
 This reduction of the stomach capacity forces the patient to consume smaller portions throughout the day, helping aid weight loss.